 The definition of retention is “the capacity to hold; the state of being retained.”
 So a retention pond is designed to hold a permanent pool of water that fluctuates in response to precipitation and runoff.

-Usually, retention ponds are designed to have drainage leading to another location when water levels reach beyond a certain point.
-However, they continue to maintain a certain water capacity.
+Usually, retention ponds have drainage leading to another location when water levels reach beyond a certain point.
+However, they continue to maintain a specific water capacity.

 Maintaining a water pool can also help keep deposited sediments at the bottom of the holding area, improving water quality.